Homan-Lab/disco/README.md

 In order to run the pipeline;
 1. Download the dataset needed and preprocess it.
 We use the dices_990 dataset for this purpose.
 [Repo](https://github.com/google-research-datasets/dices-dataset).
 The preprocess file for this dataset is included in the `preprocess_dices.py` file.
 2. Setup the python environment.
 3. Setup wandb and a wandb sweep.
 The instructions for the sweep is included in WandB Sweeps section.
+Remember to change the `wandb_creds.py` file with your credentials.
 4. Run the experiments as mentioned in `run_dices_exp.sh`.
 5. Results should automatically log to the wandb project.